 So we're presuming you'll use them to the broadest advantage.

 You can use them to help you outline just the top two or three strings for instance.
 You can also visualize fingerings that cross between the Shapes.
+And you can even simply see the intervals on one string.

 If you take a moment to look back at connecting the top or bottom frets between two Shapes: you will discover that most of the time, when you re-finger past the bottom or top of the position; then you have naturally re-fingered into the joining Shape — which would be at the next scale tone!
+It's simply because there is a complete anchor Shape at each scale tone; and, since they also include a stretch, then nearly every fret can be fingered in a Shape.
+We could only add that familiarity with the shapes, would make the best visual anchors!
+But our method is going to help you understand the smaller orientations that are in there too; and not "carry" large boxy shapes all around.

 Let us note here also, that if we consider a whole chord shape, or a chord diagram; then that chord's shape, without altered tones, does appear here too!
 So, it appears that the shapes could be found by starting from the chords too! … And chords can be found in the shapes!